 - To develop an understanding of religious traditions and to appreciate cultural differences in Britain today.

 - To have respect for other people’s views and celebrate diversity in society.

 In accordance with the law we provide religious education for all pupils registered at the school.
-The teaching of RE is split across 3 half terms per year.
+R.E. is taught weekly.

 Parents are informed in the school prospectus that they have the right to withdraw their pupils from religious education.
 Parents who choose to withdraw their children from Religious Education lessons are required to state this in writing annually to the Head teacher.

 We believe that it is the responsibility of the parents who have chosen to withdraw their children from school R.E. to provide acceptable alternative religious education work for their children to do during RE lessons.
 We expect that this work will be discussed with the class teacher so that these children can be fully included, and their alternative work linked to what the rest of the class is learning.

 Implementation - How we put our aims into daily practice